- develop skills in selecting, evaluating and designing teaching materials

 Course Content (Syllabus)

-This module covers the techniques and principles for designing, selecting and evaluating materials.
+This module covers the techniques and principles for evaluating materials.
 It trains students to adapt materials in a variety of ways and to devise texts and tasks to supplement published materials, in the light of current research in evaluation and design of EFL materials.
 It examines ways of involving learners in materials evaluation and design.

 Additional bibliography for study